deependersingla/deep_trader/README.md

 Currently, I am working on implementing PG.

 Process:
-a) Intially I started by using chainer for the project for both supervised and reinforcement learning.
+Intially I started by using chainer for the project for both supervised and reinforcement learning.
 In middle of it AlphaGo (https://research.googleblog.com/2016/01/alphago-mastering-ancient-game-of-go.html) came, so I shifted to read Sutton book (https://webdocs.cs.ualberta.ca/~sutton/book/the-book.html), AlphaGo paper and related paper, David Silver lectures (http://www0.cs.ucl.ac.uk/staff/d.silver/web/Teaching.html, they are great) on Reinforcement learning.
 I am coming back to project after 45 days a lot has changed in TensorFlow all the cool kids (even Deepmind) have started using it.
 Hence, I am ditching chainer and will use tensorflow from now.
 Exciting times ahead.